zbanack/Duck-Dodgers-N64-Levitation-Hack/README.md

 - Controls can be modified at the start of the .lua script

 ## Disclaimer
-- This tool was written for educational purposes ONLY.
+- This tool was written in a collaborative effort for educational purposes ONLY.
 All referenced work belongs to their rightful owners.